xbeat/Machine-Learning/README.md

 Geometric Hypergraph Neural Networks (GHNNs) are a novel class of neural networks designed to process complex relational data represented as hypergraphs.
 These networks extend traditional graph neural networks to capture higher-order relationships between entities, making them particularly useful for applications in molecular biology, social network analysis, and recommendation systems.

+## Naive Bayes Classifier in Python

+Introduction to Naive Bayes

+Naive Bayes is a probabilistic machine learning algorithm based on Bayes' theorem.
+It's widely used for classification tasks, particularly in text classification and spam filtering.
+The algorithm assumes that features are independent of each other, hence the term "naive".

 ## Correlation Misconceptions and Predictive Power Score

 Understanding Correlation and Its Limitations